 Mr. Bernanke was appointed to the Fed in 2006 mostly on his academic credentials.
 As a professor at Princeton University, then a Fed governor under Mr. Greenspan and briefly an adviser to George Bush, he helped build the edifice of macroeconomic orthodoxy that has proven so badly flawed.
 He argued that central banks performed best by concentrating solely on inflation, preferably with a target.
-To an even greater degree than Mr. Greenspan, he was sure that using monetary policy to try to stop asset-price bubbles would do more harm than good.
-Mr. Bernanke believed in the macroeconomic assumption that markets were, most of the time, rational and efficient and in September 2005, he declared: "Recent house price increases are attributable mainly to economic fundamentals."
+To an even greater degree than Mr. Greenspan, he was sure that using monetary policy to try to stop asset-price bubbles would do more harm than good.32 Mr. Bernanke believed in the macroeconomic fundamentals."
 Jeremy Grantham, a fund manager, has said Mr. Bernanke's faith in efficient markets was so strong that he could not see a once-in-a-century bubble in home prices because such a bubble wasn't supposed to be possible.